Symmetry protected topological phases under decoherence: Introduction

-Taking further steps, we show that nontrivial behaviors of type-I strange correlators can be probed from experiments.
+From both exact lattice model and field-theoretic calculations, we will show that these two strange correlators serve as diagnoses for underlying decohered SPT states, providing a fundamental limit on one's information-theoretic capacity to process decohered SPT states (See~\figref{fig:information}).
+In particular, nontrivial behaviors of type-I strange correlators correspond to one's capacity to efficiently probe and utilize decohered SPT states from experiments.
 Since the strange correlator is defined as the operator matrix element between two different states, it is experimentally challenging to measure and has been used mostly as a conceptual notion and a numerical tool to diagnose SPT phases in the past.
 However, we show that for a broad class of SPT states with decorated defect constructions, the \emph{marginalized} version of the type-I strange correlator can be experimentally probed using measurements and additional classical computational steps~\cite{Lee2022}.
-More interestingly, we reveal that this marginalized type-I strange correlator provides a unifying framework to understand the non-local order parameters of an SPT state and the feasibility of preparing a long-range entangled quantum state by measuring the SPT state.
-Finally, the type-II strange correlator can be in principle probed by fidelity estimation using randomized measurements~\cite{Ohliger1204.5735, Elben2203.11374, Notarnicola2112.11046}.
+More interestingly, we reveal that this marginalized type-I strange correlator provides a unifying framework to understand the non-local order parameters of an SPT state and the feasibility of utilizing decohered SPT states, such as preparing a long-range entangled quantum state including topological states by measurement and decoding.

+On the other hand, nontrivial behaviors of type-II strange correlators encode the full topological response of the mixed-state ensemble, and they correspond to one's fundamental capability to distinguish the decohered SPT state from trivial states.
+Therefore, the type-II strange correlator may serve as a general method of diagnosing mixed-state density matrices.
+Although the measurement of type-II strange correlators is expected to be more difficult than type-I strange correlators, they can be in principle probed by fidelity estimation using randomized measurements~\cite{Ohliger1204.5735, Elben2203.11374, Notarnicola2112.11046}.

-The rest of the paper is organized as the following.
+The rest of the paper is organized as follows.
 In \secref{sec:SC_lattice}, we define the type-I and type-II strange correlators.
 With exact calculations on stabilizer Hamiltonians, and numerical computations for models away from the exactly soluble limit, we illustrate that under selective decoherence, the type-I strange correlator may be short-ranged, but the type-II strange correlator stays nontrivial and retain the memory of an underlying SPT phase.
-Furthermore, using the example of the 2d cluster state, we show that the type-I strange correlator can stay nontrivial for a weak decoherence and undergo a transition into a short-ranged phase at a critical decoherence strength.
+Furthermore, using the example of the 2d cluster state, we show that the type-I strange correlator can stay nontrivial for weak decoherence and undergo a transition into a short-ranged phase at a critical decoherence strength.

 In \secref{sec:field_theory}, we evaluate both the type-I and type-II strange correlators using effective field theory descriptions for generic $1d$ and $2d$ SPT states.
 In this formalism, the strange correlators of decohered SPT states at the $d$ spatial dimension reduce to the ordinary correlation functions in the space-time of the boundary of the SPT state, and the two opposite boundaries are coupled by interactions in the selected channel.